-In this post you will learn how to make Cricut Tea Towels with Iron-On vinyl using your Cricut machine.
-At the end, you will have a cute St. Patrick’s Day towel (or potholder, bar mop or hand towel) that everyone will enjoy looking at and a fun, new, Cricut Iron-On craft skill that you can apply to all kinds of fabrics!
+In this post, you will learn how to make a Cricut tea towel with Iron-On vinyl (HTV) using your Cricut machine.
+This is a great project for Cricut beginners to learn the basics of pressing HTV to fabric.
+In the end, you will have a cute St. Patrick’s Day towel (or potholder, bar mop, or hand towel) that everyone will enjoy looking at and a fun, new Cricut Iron-On craft skill that you can apply to all kinds of fabrics!

-There are many ways to use heat transfer vinyl on fabrics; not just towels.
+There are many ways to use heat transfer vinyl on fabrics, not just towels.
 Once you learn how to do it, the sky is the limit.
 You can DIY Iron-On/HTV on shirts, socks, denim jackets, hats, mugs, tumblers, beach towels; you name it!
 Create gift baskets galore for friends and family.
 There are also many different types of heat transfer vinyl.
-Learn about them in The Different Types of Heat Transfer Vinyl.
+You can learn about Iron-On/HTV in my post, The Different Types of Heat Transfer Vinyl.

-There are several things you will need to make Cricut tea towels (or bar mops, hand towels, and potholders).
+You will need some supplies to make these Cricut tea towels (or bar mops, hand towels, and potholders).
 You may already have these items around the house and purchased from doing other projects.
-If you’re not sure what basics you need, check out Cricut Accessories You Need and Ones That are Nice to Have.
+If you’re brand new to Cricut and unsure which tools and materials you will need, read my post, The Best Cricut Tools for Beginners.

 Supplies you will need: